-This function reads a word (defined as a sequence of characters between whitespace) and parses it using mpfr_set_str.
+After skipping optional whitespace (as defined by isspace, which depends on the current locale), this function reads a word, defined as the longest sequence of non-whitespace characters, and parses it using mpfr_set_str.
 See the documentation of mpfr_strtofr for a detailed description of the valid string formats.

-Return the number of bytes read, or if an error occurred, return 0.
+Return the number of bytes read (including the leading whitespace, if any), or if the string format is invalid or an error occurred, return 0.

-''' int mpfr_fpif_export (FILE stream, mpfr_t op) [Function] Export the number op to the stream stream in a floating-point interchange format.
+int mpfr_fpif_export (FILE stream, mpfr_t op) [Function] Export the number op to the stream stream in a floating-point interchange format.
 In particular one can export on a 32-bit computer and import on a 64-bit computer, or export on a little-endian computer and import on a big-endian computer.
 The precision of op and the sign bit of a NaN are stored too.
-Return 0 iff the export was successful. '''
+Return 0 iff the export was successful.
 Note: this function is experimental and its interface might change in future versions.